rooch-network/rooch/examples/blog/README.md

 * We defined `AddArticle` and `RemoveArticle` within the `Blog` object only with the intention of using them internally, and there was no need to declare their corresponding `add_article` and `remove_article` functions in the `blog_aggregate.move` file as `public entry fun`.
 * Now we can't use another account to create blog articles.
 If we review the implementation of the `add_article` and `remove_article` functions, we find that the generated code by default uses a parameter of type `&signer` to manipulate the `Blog` object in the signer's account resource;
   however, to implement the business logic of these two methods (adding and removing the `ObjectID` of a article from an existing `Blog` object), the code could have been written in a different way.
+* When adding a comment, you need to pass in the `CommentSeqId` parameter as the local ID of the comment, the value of which is specified by the caller.
+It would be nice if the comment ID could be generated automatically.

-Now let's solve these two issues.
+Now let's solve these issues.

+### Modifying the Model File

-### Modify the singleton object Blog
+#### Modify the Singleton Object Blog

 Open the `blog.yaml` model file and modify the definition of the `Blog` singleton object as suggested in the following comment: